liveandrew/workflow2/README.md

 This can help quickly identify whether bad hardware is responsible for application failures.

+## Background Workflow

+Workflow2 works well for most of LiveRamp's big data applications, but because workflows are launched as persistent JVMs, there are a number of use-cases where workflow does _not_ perform well:

+- As a service coordinator, where Actions wait for long-lived external requests to complete

+- As a work queue; once an Execution is running, it is consuming resources

+- If a workflow has enough large in-memory concurrent steps that the work needs to be distributed.

+BackgroundWorkflow is a redesign of Workflow2 which avoids these limitations by using persistent workers processes and workflo1`dfsew submission is "fire and forget".

+The Background Workflow implementation here works, _but_:

+- Is still alpha; the API is not set in stone

+- Does not yet support Hadoop integration (this is still in progress)

+Background Workflow fully integrates with the Workflow UI, but the job submission and execution model is very different; for more details, please see [BackgroundWorkflow.md](BackgroundWorkflow.md).

 ## Getting started

+### Simple Kubernetes deployment

 The UI, Monitor and database setup are all published as [Docker](https://www.docker.com/) containers, available via Dockerhub (See the [UI](https://hub.docker.com/r/liveramp/workflow2_ui), [Monitor](https://hub.docker.com/r/liveramp/workflow2_monitor), and database [setup](https://hub.docker.com/r/liveramp/workflow2_db_migrations)).